 Presently, the FMMO formulas weight cheese blocks and barrels about 50/50 in the reports to USDA's weekly mandatory price survey.
 But that does not reflect the relative volumes of cheese actually produced and priced by these two forms of natural cheddar cheese.
-Eliminating barrel cheese from the pricing formula will better reflect the value of producer milk for manufacturing cheese.
+Price volatility in recent years has made barrel cheese an inaccurate indicator of the value of most cheese, and so eliminating it from the pricing formula will better reflect the value of producer milk for manufacturing cheese.